When you finish reading this article on “how to keep my dog safe”, you will have learned how to protect your dog from an early death.

 Most fights occur when dogs are outside by themselves; be sure that he or she cannot run out of the house or escape from the yard.

-If your dog is in an area where there are any vehicles, even golf carts or mopeds, watch it closely and always keep it on a secure leash and harness.
+If your dog is in an area where there are any vehicles, even golf carts or mopeds, watch it closely and always keep it on a secure leather dog collar and leash set.

 Dangerous dogfights can also occur when dogs are in a household that has a lot of other dogs.
 If you own more than one dog, and they continue to fight, then you may need to permanently separate them to keep them from hurting one another.

 3. Train It To Respond To Your Commands

 A big part of keeping your pooch safe involves training, which will help it respond to your voice in any type of situation.

 Professional training classes are often needed to obtain the desired and effective results, and the lessons you and your dog learn in these classes will need to be continually practiced throughout the its lifetime.

 If one day your dog does run outside without a leash, you can quickly call it back to you before he or she gets into an accident; if your dog confronts another one you may be able to call yours away before a fight occurs.